Pumpkin Milkshake – Kid and Adult VersionsJump to Recipe

 You are just a few ingredients away from one of my favorite fall upgrades to the homemade milkshake: Pumpkin Milkshakes!
 Kids absolutely love this twist on the classic milkshake, but the secret is that it’s also delicious as an adult milkshake with some booze in it!
 Either way you make it, it’s a wonderful seasonal treat.

 How I fell in love with pumpkin milkshakes

 There are very few times in life when you’ll hear this from your doctor: You need to drink more milkshakes!

-But that’s honestly what Betsy’s doctor told her a few months ago.
-She was a bit behind on the weight gain for the pregnancy and in fact she lost weight for the first four months or so.
+But that’s honestly what Betsy’s doctor told her many years ago when she was pregnant with our first kiddo.
+She was a bit behind on the weight gain for the pregnancy and, in fact, she lost weight for the first four months or so.

 I guess it turns out that isn’t so uncommon, but I was freaking out a bit because if I can’t fatten up my pregnant wife, it could be argued that I have failed as a food blogger.

 So when the milkshake prescription came in, I kicked it into high gear.
 This creamy, spicy pumpkin situation has since been an annual tradition in our house.
 It’s easy to mix together and has great fall flavors like cinnamon, cloves, pumpkin, and (occasionally) some festive fall booze.

 Even though Betsy is now many years away from being pregnant, we still sneak these shakes in occasionally.
 After all, they were doctor’s orders!